Can You Prove You Are Compliant with

 Here’s a super-informative, educational list you can use directly on the page:

-- HIPAA sets the floor, but states often impose stricter rules (retention timelines, breach notifications, Medicaid documentation).
+HIPAA sets the floor, but states often impose stricter rules such as retention timelines, breach notifications, and Medicaid documentation.

-- In an audit, regulators won’t take your word for it.
-They’ll ask for:
+In an audit, regulators will not take your word for it.
+They will ask for:

 - BAA copies